Terms & Policies

 • Complying with legal obligations: We process your personal data when cooperating or complying with public and government authorities, courts or regulators in accordance with our obligations under applicable laws and to protect against imminent harm to our rights, property or safety, or that of our users or the public, as required or permitted by law.

 3.2 In certain circumstances, we may collect your personal data on a different legal basis.
 If we do, or if we use your personal data for purposes that are not compatible with, or are materially different than, the purposes described in this notice or the point of collection, we will explain how and why we use your personal data in a supplementary notice at or before the point of collection.
-Where we refer to legal bases in this section, we mean the legal grounds on which organisations can rely when processing personal data.
+Where we refer to legal bases in this section, we mean the legal grounds on which organizations can rely when processing personal data.

 3.3 If you have any questions about how we process your personal data, please contact us privacy@plait.nz